-Scientists haven't yet definitively said that TMJ can be caused by anxiety, so trust your doctor as far as causes and solutions are concerned.
-Nevertheless, it may be possible, and certainly if you have anxiety and it causes you to develop TMJ, the symptoms of TMJ may very well exponentially increase the symptoms of anxiety.
+Scientists haven't yet definitively said that TMJ could be caused by anxiety, so trust your doctor as far as causes and solutions are concerned.
+Nevertheless, it may be possible, and indeed if you have anxiety and it causes you to develop TMJ, the symptoms of TMJ may very well exponentially increase the symptoms of anxiety.

 How to Control TMJ Anxiety

 Obviously the more you can control your TMJ symptoms, the easier it will be to control your anxiety.
 So make sure that you talk to your doctor about what you need to do to stop your TMJ and reduce the symptoms.